 - Turn right as you exit the tube station at Camden Town, and walk along Camden High Street.
 This is where you´ll see some of Camden´s distinctive shop fronts, with their iconic gigantic logos and figures.
 This is where you will find some high street shops as well as shops that sell alternative fashion, one of Camden’s main attractions.

 - One of the first places you will see on your right is the Electric Ballroom, an iconic music venue that hosts an indoor market on Sundays.

-- As you continue walking, you will find two outdoor markets: Inverness Market on Inverness Street to your left and Camden Market to your right.
+- As you continue walking, you will find two outdoor markets: Inverness Market on Inverness Street to your left and Camden Market Buck Street to your right.

 What to see near Camden Town

-On our map we have also highlighted a few places near Camden Town that are worth a visit if you have time.
-Regent’s Park is only a 10 minute from Camden Town, and here is where you will find London Zoo as well as Primrose Hill, one of the best places for breathtaking views of London’s Skyline.
+On our map, we have highlighted a few places near Camden Town worth visiting if you have time.
+Regent’s Park is only 10 minutes from Camden Town, and here is where you will find London Zoo and Primrose Hill, one of the best places for breathtaking views of London’s Skyline.